core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint can eventually exhaust the Sender Sequence Number, which is incremented for each new outgoing message including a Partial IV.
 This is the case for requests, Observe notifications {{RFC7641}} and, potentially, other responses.

 Implementations MUST be able to detect an exhaustion of Sender Sequence Number, after the endpoint has consumed the largest usable value.
+This may be influenced by additional limitations besides the mere 40-bit size limit of the Partial IV.
 If an implementation's integers support wrapping addition, the implementation MUST treat Sender Sequence Number as exhausted when a wrap-around is detected.

 Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT use this Security Context to protect further messages including a Partial IV.